 Ryan StevensDirector of Public Affairs & Business Development

 Ryan brings a diverse background in government and politics to DMGS.
 He is currently based in Harrisburg, Pennsylvania, where he focuses on multi-state government affairs, business development and grassroots consulting strategies.
-In his role with DMGS, Ryan has assisted clients with government affairs, grassroots consulting, and business development strategies and efforts in Pennsylvania, New Jersey, Michigan, Virginia, Tennessee, Los Angeles, Texas, and more.
+In his role with DMGS, Ryan has assisted clients with government affairs, grassroots consulting, and business development strategies and efforts in Pennsylvania, New Jersey, Michigan, Georgia, Connecticut, Massachusetts, Delaware, Virginia, Tennessee, Los Angeles, Texas, and more.
 Ryan also assists clients with legislative tracking in all 50 states and is the co-host of “Back in Session,’ a DMGS podcast focused on exploring various state-level policies and legislation shaping our nation, one state at a time.